-I’ve been a journalist for a decade, handling stories both serious and silly with accuracy and empathy.
+I’ve been a journalist for a decade, handling stories both serious and not-so-much with accuracy and empathy.
 If you’re interested in an example of a specific beat or scope, feel free to ask.
 I’ve got over 3,000 published articles out there.

 Bylines: Atlas Obscura, DCComics.com, Entrepreneur, High Times, Hollywood Reporter, IGN, KCET, KPCC, LA Magazine, LA Weekly, Munchies, Nerdist, Playboy, The Telegraph, Thrillist, Time Out LA, Vice, We Like LA, Westways & more